Burer-Monteiro factorizability of nuclear norm regularized optimization: Introduction

+In \cite[Lemma~3.2]{zhang2024improved}, the problem of constructing a counterexample with a fixed minimizer and a fixed spurious point is reformulated as an SDP whose constraints involve the Hessian operator of the lifted loss, in particular its action on the symmetric factorization directions through terms such as $\mathcal J_X^\top \mathcal H\mathcal J_X$.
+In \cite{zhang2025sharp}, the corresponding escape-direction proof is built from the sharp directions in \cite[Definition~3.1]{zhang2025sharp}, the tangent-normal decomposition in \cite[Fact~3.2]{zhang2025sharp}, and the resulting symmetric escape certificate in \cite[Theorem~3.10]{zhang2025sharp}.
+These certificates require curvature or RIP control of the lifted loss along low-rank symmetric tangent and normal directions generated by the PSD factorization.
+Such directions are not confined to the off-diagonal block $X_2$; they also contain diagonal-block variations in $X_1$ and $X_3$.
+For the lifted function $h_s$ above, however, the original loss $h$ only controls the off-diagonal block, and the trace term $\frac{\lambda}{2}\tr(X)$ is linear and hence does not affect the Hessian.
+Thus, the curvature certificate used in the PSD SDP or tangent-normal escape argument is not applicable to $h_s$.

 In contrast, our proofs do not rely on the symmetric reduction technique.
+The role played by the PSD tangent-normal structure is replaced by the first-order structure induced by the positive regularization parameter $\lambda$.
+Specifically, the first-order equations of $F_r$ contain the terms $\lambda U$ and $\lambda V$, and these terms force the balancedness condition $U^\top U=V^\top V$.
+This balancedness is then used in \cref{stationary_point} to show that $UV^\top$ and $-\nabla h(UV^\top)$ admit compatible singular-vector bases, with the ``active" singular values of $-\nabla h(UV^\top)$ equal to $\lambda$.
 We start with the following well-known fact, essentially a restatement of \cite[Theorem 2.1.12]{nesterov2018lectures}: if $h\in C^1(\R^{m\times n})$ is $\mu$-strongly convex and $\nabla h$ is $L$-Lipschitz continuous, then for all $X,Y\in \R^{m\times n}$ it holds that

 Next, by analyzing the first-order stationary point of $F_r$ in \cref{prob_relaxation}, we show that if $(\bar U,\bar V)$ is a stationary point of $F_r$, then $\bar X=\bar U\bar V^\top$ is a pseudo stationary point of $f$, in which case $\bar X$ and $\nabla h(\bar X)$ admit simultaneous singular value decompositions; see \cref{stationary_point} and \cref{defn-psp}.
 Using a variant of Von Neumann's trace inequality (see \cref{prop2-6}), we transform \cref{base_ineq} into a bound concerning the singular values of $\bar X,X^*,\nabla h(\bar X),\nabla h(X^*)$, when $X^*$ and $\bar X$ are pseudo stationary points of $f$.
 Then, the existence of counterexamples can be transformed to the existence of a certain feasible solution to a quadratic program involving $L$ and $\mu$; see \cref{eq:opt_sc}.
 We then solve this optimization problem analytically, which yields tight bounds in the sense of \cref{thm5-9}.